 During his career as a professor at the Institute of Technology’s School of Industrial Production Engineering in Costa Rica (TEC), Federico Picado has seen many changes in teaching methods—especially when it comes to statistics.
-One of the most significant is the utilization of three Minitab products: Quality Companion, Quality Trainer, and Minitab Statistical Software.
+One of the most significant is the utilization of three Minitab products: Quality Companion* (now Minitab Engage™), Quality Trainer and Minitab Statistical Software.

 As a teacher of statistical quality control, reliability engineering, and DOE, Picado appreciates the products’ role in the classroom.
 “Minitab products save time, which allows us to focus on analyzing the problem and discussing the results.
 It changes everything,” he says.
 “Students can learn with Minitab and bring that knowledge with them to the workplace.”

-After seeing a presentation on Quality Companion—Minitab’s process improvement software—and subsequently using it to manage his own work, Picado incorporated this software into his courses.
+After seeing a presentation on Quality Companion*—Minitab’s process improvement software, now Minitab Engage—and subsequently using it to manage his own work, Picado incorporated this software into his courses.
 In his statistical quality control class, students visit a business and then use the software for quality improvement projects in a real-world setting.
-For example, they utilize Quality Companion’s process mapping, FMEA, and Value Stream Map tools to execute the various stages of the project.
+For example, they utilize process mapping, FMEA and Value Stream Map tools to execute the various stages of the project.

 To supplement students’ academic progress, Quality Trainer—Minitab’s e-learning course on quality statistics—is not only used for undergraduate class quizzes to test their knowledge.
 It is also used to help time-pressed graduate students, many of whom are already working in the manufacturing industry, to quickly refresh their knowledge of statistical topics such as hypothesis testing.
 “We use Quality Trainer to close the gap, and students love its graphics and how easy it is to use,” says Picado.